cewing/training.python_web/source/presentations/session07.rst

 Your Assignment
 ---------------

-You'll be reverse that relationship so that you can only add categories to posts
+You'll be reversing that relationship so that you can only add categories to posts

 Take the following steps: